thibaut-neoledge/azure-docs.fr-fr/articles/application-gateway/application-gateway-create-probe-classic-ps.md

 <properties
-   pageTitle="Créer une sonde personnalisée pour Application Gateway en utilisant PowerShell dans le modèle de déploiement classique | Microsoft Azure" description="Apprendre à créer une sonde personnalisée pour Application Gateway en utilisant PowerShell dans le modèle de déploiement classique" services="application-gateway" documentationCenter="na" authors="georgewallace"
+   pageTitle="Create a custom probe for Application Gateway by using PowerShell in the classic deployment model | Microsoft Azure" description="Learn how to create a custom probe for Application Gateway by using PowerShell in the classic deployment model" services="application-gateway" documentationCenter="na" authors="georgewallace"